griffinnewbold/COMS-4156-Service/README.md

 * * * title (string): see above
 * * * userId (string): see above
 * * * fileString (string): see above
 * Searches within the client's network on the database for the specified document.
+* Upon Success: HTTP 200 Status Code is returned along with the document contents in a JSON structure.
+* Upon Failure:
-Upon success see the above for what the expected output should be.
-If the user does not have access to the specified document <code>"Your user does not have access to this document"</code> is returned.
-If the specified document does not exist then <code>"No such document exists"</code> is returned.
+   * HTTP 403 Status Code with "Your user does not have ownership of this document" in the body if the specified user does not have access to the specified document
+   * HTTP 404 Status Code with "No such document exists."
+If the specified document does not exist.
+   * HTTP 500 Status Code with "An unexpected error has occurred" in the response body.

 #### GET /see-previous-version
 * Expected Input Parameters: network-id (String), document-name (String), your-user-id (String), revision-number (int)